Robotic FINGER Rehabilitation Device with Computer Game Play for Neurological Injuries

 Hot Air Balloon Burner-Engineering

 The goal of this design project is to accurately measure the combustion efficiency and emissions from an MK-32 burner that is used for hot air balloons.
 The design process will focus on improving the data acquisition system already being used, the Enerac 700, and looking for other alternatives for measuring efficiencies of an open system in order to get the most accurate combustion efficiency of the MK-32 burner.
+Milestones we are hoping to achieve this quarter are: Understanding the Enerac 700’s basis for its combustion efficiency, developing an independent process from the Enerac 700’s built in combustion efficiency calculation for verification, and understanding/verifying, after multiple experimental testing data results, why short flame bursts are more efficient than longer flame bursts.

 Formula SAE Electric Racecar

 The goal of this project is to design, manufacture, and test a formula-style electric racecar for the Formula SAE Lincoln intercollegiate competition on June 20-22, 2019.
 Our goal is to place top 5 out of 30 at competition with our 2018-2019 vehicle Lithium.
 This project allows for cross functional collaboration between students giving them the experience to work with individuals of the different engineering backgrounds ranging from software to aerospace engineering.
+Having hands on experience implementing industry standards and practices, students develop the skills needed for industry.

 Pages